 |Young woman riding a horse in the country in the Huon Valley.|

-As far as scenic beauty is concerned both Penguin and the Huon Valley are stunningly beautiful.
-Although a common theme of exquisite countryside is prevalent in both areas, the towns and local communities vary greatly.
+As far as scenic beauty is concerned, both Penguin and the Huon Valley are stunningly beautiful.
+Although a common theme of the exquisite countryside is prevalent in both areas, the towns and local communities vary greatly.

-Beyond that, there’s an obvious difference of scenery; Penguin has breathtaking ocean views and nearby beaches; in the Huon Valley one only need drive about 40 minutes to arrive in beach towns with some of the whitest sand we’ve seen anywhere.
+Beyond that, there’s an obvious difference of scenery; Penguin has breathtaking ocean views and nearby beaches; in the Huon Valley, one only needs to drive about 40 minutes to arrive in beach towns with some of the whitest sand we’ve seen anywhere.

 Penguin has the opportunity for sea fishing and boating while in the Huon Valley fishing may be experienced on both the Huon River and out to sea as Tom experienced a week ago.
 It was his first time fishing on the ocean.

-In regard to day to day easy activities such as walking, shopping, and perusing local business on a boulevard, Penguin has a lot more to offer.
-The centre of Penguin is enchanting with its quaint shops, cafes and beach town feel.
+Regarding day-to-day easy activities such as walking, shopping, and perusing local business on a boulevard, Penguin has a lot more to offer.
+The center of Penguin is enchanting with its quaint shops, cafes, and beach town feel.

 However, there are a number of charming towns within a half hour drive from here in Castle Forbes Bay, such as Huonville, Franklin and Geeveston, all of which we’ve often visited for shopping, events and photo taking.